racket/racket/racket/src/cs/README.txt

  Development Mode
 ========================================================================

-Development mode is driven by the makefile in this directory.
+Development mode is driven by the build script in this directory.

 Building
 --------

 Running `zuo` will build the Racket CS implementation.
-Use `make expander-demo` to run a demo that loads `racket/base` from source.
+You can use `zuo . expander-demo` to run a demo that loads `racket/base` from source.

 Use `zuo . setup` (or `zuo . setup-v` for a verbose version) to build ".zo" files for collection-based libraries.
 You can supply additional arguments to `zuo . setup` to be passed along to `raco setup`.

-   make setup ARGS="-l typed/racket"  # only sets up TR
+   zuo . setup ARGS="-l typed/racket"  # only sets up TR
-   make setup ARGS="--clean -Dd"      # clears ".zo" files make setup ARGS="--fail-fast"      # stop at the first error
+   zuo . setup ARGS="--clean -Dd"      # clears ".zo" files
+   zuo . setup ARGS="--fail-fast"      # stop at the first error

 Running
 -------